lecfab/rescience-gorder/README.md

 `$ ./run-annealing.sh` tests parameters of simulated annealing (standard energy k and number of steps S).
 Their score is measured for MinLA and MinLogA optimisation functions, and displayed in a HTML 3D plot (to be displayed with a web browser).

 ### Runtime and cache performance
-`$ ./run-benchmark.sh [MACHINE]` runs time measurements of 9 algorithms on 9 datasets for 10 orders.
+`$ ./run-benchmark.sh [MODE]` runs time measurements of 9 algorithms on 9 datasets for 10 orders.
 Results are stored in files `results/r????/time-DATASET-ORDER-ALGO.txt` where `????` is a random directory name.

-`MACHINE` allows you to define a configuration for performance measurement tools.
-We use perf-tools (wrapped in pmu-tools ocperf), but different hardware events are available depending on the system.
-Type `$ ../pmu-tools/ocperf list` to see what your machine offers.
+`MODE` allows you to define a configuration for performance measurement tools.
+Available modes are `advanced` (all the metrics necessary to replicate our results) and `basic` (metrics existing on most computers).
+To go further, type `$ ../pmu-tools/ocperf list` to see what your machine offers.
 An other measurement library can be plugged instead.
 For visualisation, the provided tools use specific performance counters, listed below.

 ## Plots and result visualisation